JetBrains/intellij-ui-test-robot/README.md

 * `remote-robot` - is a client (test) side library used to send commands to the `robot-server` plugin.
 * `robot-server` - is an IDEA plugin that should run with the plugin you are developing.

 The easiest way to start the test system is to execute the `runIdeForUiTests` task.
-(See Quick Start section, above.)
+(See Quick Start section above.)
 When IDEA is initialized, the `robot-server` plugin starts listening for commands from the UI test client.

 The `remote-robot` library communicates with the `robot-server` plugin via HTTP protocol.
 This connection means you can launch IDEA on remote machines or in docker containers to check your plugin within different test environments.

 ### Setup
-Last version of the Remote-Robot is `0.11.4`
+The last version of the Remote-Robot is `0.11.4`.

 In the test project:
 ```groovy